amdl89/dragula-vue3/README.md

 #### `DragulaContainer`

 It is the wrapper component representing the container in which the dragula lists reside.
 It accepts an object representing all the lists inside the container and keeps it in sync using `v-model` prop.
-It exposes the default scoped slot with `listKeys`, which is an array of the keys of the object passed to v-model, which can be used to loop over and construct a `DragulaList` for every list in the passed object [_(as shown in the usage example. )_](https://github.com/amdl89/dragula-vue3#usage).
+It exposes the default scoped slot with `listKeys`, which is an array of the keys of the object passed to v-model, which can be used to loop over and construct a `DragulaList` for every list in the passed object [_(as shown in the usage example)_](https://github.com/amdl89/dragula-vue3#usage).

 ###### `Props`